rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudservers-api.rst

 Learn about Cloud Servers in SDK QuickStart
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In the
-:rax-dev:`SDK QuickStart for Cloud Servers <docs/cloud-servers/getting-started/>`,
+:rax-dev-quickstart:`SDK QuickStart for Cloud Servers <cloud-servers/getting-started/>`,
 you can see some of the same steps that are documented in the API's Getting Started Guide.
 For example, both the API-focused and SDK-focused documents